stelar-eu/field_segmentation/README.md

 10. *MINIO_ENDPOINT_URL* (optional): Endpoint URL of the MinIO server.
 Required if the input or output path is in a MinIO object storage.

+11. *tmpdir* (optional): Directory for temporary files.
+Default is '/tmp'.
+This parameter can be used to specify an alternative directory for storing intermediate data during processing.

 ## Output format
 The module outputs a shapefile named `fields.gpkg`  containing the field boundaries as polygons.
 The shapefile is saved in the output folder specified by the *output_path* argument.